lisunshiny/liannsun.com/v2/bios/tech_recruiter.md

   * I work with designers, researchers, and data scientists as closely I do with other engineers

 ### Tech leadership
-  * I like to have infrastructure that sets individual contributors up for success (e.g. continuous testing, speedy code reviews, incremental onboarding practices)
+  * I like to create infrastructure that sets individual contributors up for success (e.g. continuous testing, speedy code reviews, incremental onboarding practices)
   * It is important to me that the product we're building adheres to modern software engineering quality standards
   * I value giving accuate time estimates for how long things take, keeping cross-functional partners up to speed, and most importantly -- delivering the thing.